 How to Make a Captain America Shield

-If you have a solid red frisbee to start with than you can skip the first round layer of red duct tape.
+If you have a plain red frisbee to start with than you can skip the first round layer of red duct tape.
 If your frisbee is like mine, then you will need a circle of red duct tape to cover up the frisbee graphic.

 Start by drawing your various circle on parchment paper to make cutting the duct tape feasible.
 Captain America’s shield has an outer red ring (the largest circle), followed by white, red and then blue.
 I found various bowls, lids, duct tape rolls, etc around the house to use as circle templates.

 Now you can flip the parchment paper over and cut around the circle you drew.
 Do this for each circular layer.
 The duct tape will peel easily off the parchment paper.

 Captain America Shield Template

-I didn’t have anything to use for a star template, so I printed the graphic above.
-You could also just free hand draw the star design on parchment paper but I just don’t have that kind of skill.
-It was less stressful to just trace the star instead.
-Make sure you use white duct tape to create your star design.
+I didn’t have anything to use for a star template, so I printed the star shape, like the graphic above.
+You could also just free hand draw the star design on parchment paper I just can’t draw anything well without tracing. 🙂

 Now layer each piece of duct tape on your frisbee to create your Captain America shield.
 Place the white star at the center of the shield.